akahuku/unistring/README.md

 actually simple UTF-16 sequence, so you must handle unicode's complicated mechanism such as surrogate pairs and combining character sequence.

+Unistring hides this complexity.
 The currently supported Unicode version is 14.0.0.

-Unistring hides this complexity:

 ## Example